 |

 JOHANNA ROBINSON, Board MemberJohanna resides in Escondido, California but is deeply emersed in Macon County history by way of her spouse’s ancestral roots in Warrior Stand, Macon County.
-She is an avid genealogist & professional Project Manager.
-She volunteers extensively to mentor with nonprofit & for-profit organizations mentoring technology & business entrepreneurs in for-profit and non-profit organizations.
+She is an avid genealogist, artist, and writer.
+She has parlayed her extensive experience as a project manager into volunteerism, working extensively to mentor technology & business entrepreneurs in for-profit and non-profit organizations.
 Johanna served as a volunteer logistics coordinator for the 2022 and 2023 Old Federal Road Storytelling Festivals and as a 2023 festival planning committee member.
-She and Dr. Williams co-authored the Reader’s Theatre play for the 2023 festival entitled “When Freedom Came”
+She and Dr. Williams co-authored the Reader’s Theatre play for the 2023 festival entitled “When Freedom Came."
+Her current project is a children's book series.
+Developing the series has allowed her to combine her talent for storytelling and illustration and to channel her expertise in history, genealogy, and the arts to enrich her work with depth and detail.

 |